okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 #### Error Responses

-If the email operation is not enabled on the org, the response will return a 403 FORBIDDEN with error code E0000038.
+If the email operation isn't enabled on the org, the response returns a 403 FORBIDDEN with error code E0000038.

-If an invalid emailId is requested for challenge, the response will return a 404 NOT FOUND with error code E0000007.
+If an invalid emailId is requested for challenge, the response returns a 404 NOT FOUND with error code E0000007.

 #### Usage example